-HOUSE CONCURRENT RESOLUTION 28
+CONCURRENT RESOLUTION

-Be It Resolved by the Legislative Assembly of the State of Oregon:
+2 Be It Resolved by the Legislative Assembly of the State of Oregon:

-That Legislative Branch Personnel Rule 27, as amended and in effect on August 10, 2020, is further amended, and Legislative Branch Personnel Rule 27-B is adopted, as follows:
+That Legislative Branch Personnel Rule 27, as amended and in effect on June 29, 2019, is further amended, and Legislative Branch Personnel Rule 27-A is adopted, as follows:

-Legislative Branch Personnel Rule 27: Safe, Respectful and Inclusive Workplace.
+Legislative Branch Personnel Rule 27: Safe, Respectful and Inclu sive Workplace.

-(1) Policy.
+9 (1) Policy.

-(a) The Legislative Branch is committed to promoting a respectful and inclusive environment in the State Capitol and in any setting in which conduct has the ability to create a Capitol environment that is intimidating, hostile or offensive, or may constitute conduct that amounts to retaliation for the making of a good-faith complaint under this rule or for participation in an investigation under this rule.
+10 (a) The Legislative Branch is committed to promoting a respectful and 11 inclusive environment in the State Capitol and in any setting in which con-12 duct has the ability to create a Capitol environment that is intimidating, 13 hostile or offensive, or may constitute conduct that amounts to retaliation 14 for the making of a good-faith complaint under this rule or for participation 1 in an investigation under this rule.

-(b) The Legislative Branch is committed to providing a safe and respectful workplace and to taking proactive steps to improve its culture so that behavior from any source that has a negative impact on the workplace may be effectively reported and promptly addressed and resolved.
+2 (b) The Legislative Branch is committed to providing a safe and respectful 3 workplace and to taking proactive steps to improve its culture so that be-4 havior from any source that has a negative impact on the workplace may be 5 effectively reported and promptly addressed and resolved.

-(c) The Legislative Branch is equally committed to protecting freedom of speech and expression, as guaranteed to all persons through the free expression protections of Article I, section 8, of the Oregon Constitution, and through the First Amendment to the United States Constitution, and the Legislative Branch recognizes that the constitutional protections guaranteeing freedom of speech and expression must be taken into account in determining the rights afforded to individuals in the State Capitol under this rule.

-(d) The Legislative Branch emphasizes the importance of fostering an environment where all viewpoints are welcomed and respected, as disagreement does not equal harassment.
+(c) The Legislative Branch is equally committed to protecting freedom of 6 speech and expression, as guaranteed to all persons through the free ex-7 pression protections of Article I, section 8, of the Oregon Constitution, and 8 through the First Amendment to the United States Constitution, and the 9 Legislative Branch recognizes that the constitutional protections guarantee-10 ing freedom of speech and expression must be taken into account in deter-11 12mining the rights afforded to individuals in the State Capitol under this rule. (d) The Legislative Branch emphasizes the importance of fostering an 13 environment where all viewpoints are welcomed and respected, as disagree-14 ment does not equal harassment.
+15

-- (e) Members of the Legislative Assembly and all Legislative Branch employees are expected to conduct themselves in a manner that is free of harassment and to discourage all harassment in the workplace and at professional meetings, seminars or at any event at which legislative business is conducted. - (f) This rule is designed to provide options to those who are experiencing or observing harassing behavior, discriminatory behavior or other behavior prohibited by subsection (7) of this rule to seek information, report behaviors or file complaints to address and resolve concerns, while also:
+16 (e) Members of the Legislative Assembly and all Legislative Branch em-17 ployees are expected to conduct themselves in a manner that is free of 18 harassment and to discourage all harassment in the workplace and at pro-19 fessional meetings, seminars or at any event at which legislative business is 20 conducted.